From the Bob Willard Collection, Volume 1

 With blue eyes and brown eyes and black eyes and green and gray eyes and hazel all hypnotized on the classroom clocks, at 3:20p the final school bells clanged loudly up and down the long hallways.
 Right on time.
 It was deafening and sweet.

-As if we had practiced all year, every kid screamed out at the same instant as loud as their tiny lungs could screech.
-Just like last year and the years before that.
-Hallelujah.
-Teachers covered their ears.
-It was crazy.
-Students screamed louder.
-‘Summer vacation!
+As if we had practiced all year, every kid screamed out at the same instant ‘Summer vacation!
 Summer Vacation!
 SUMMER VACATION!!
-SUMMER VACATION!!‘
+SUMMER VACATION!!‘ Teachers covered their ears.

 Outside the sun was in full shine.